joacod/lawrence/README.md

   - Frontend tickets needed
 - Endpoint to export the complete feature overview documentation as Markdown or PDF.

+## Lawrence Frontend

+The frontend is a separate project that provides a user interface for interacting with the Lawrence backend.
+It allows users to submit feature descriptions, view generated questions, and manage feature specifications.

+You can find the frontend project here: [Lawrence UI](https://github.com/joacod/lawrence-ui)

 ## Prerequisites

 - **Python**: 3.12